stratosphereips/stratocyberlab/README.md

 ## Features
 * Local-only.
 No internet is required after download.
 No cloud.
 No tracking.
 No login.
 No data collection.
-* Many challenges separated in 'classes.'
+* Many cybersecurity exercises in a form of 'challenges'.
+* Predefined environments of networks and services for remote students of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/)
+* The lab runs using docker containers on a shared virtual network(s)
-* A docker is created for the user to start from.
-Where you can install any tool you want without modifying your own host computer.
+* A container is created for the user to start from.
+You can install any tool you want without modifying your own host computer.
 * A web interface to manage the challenges and play.
-* All the challenges can be played from the web interface using the WebSSH client library.
+* All the challenges can be played from the web interface using the built-in WebSSH terminal.
-* Docker computers are crated in a shared network, so many challenges involve network operations and groups of dockers.
 * AI-assisted.
-The web interface has a local LLM (using ollama) to assist in your hacking.
+The web interface has a local LLM (using _ollama_) to assist in your hacking.
 You can change the model used.

 ## Requirements